 In many ways the X1 is a test of how small an SUV can be while being considered premium.
-BMW plays on the 1 Series lineage – what with the ‘1’, and the fact that it’s even built on the same production line as the 1 Series coupé and convertible in BMW’s plant in Leipzig.
+The brand plays on the BMW 1 Series lineage – what with the ‘1’, and the fact that it’s even built on the same production line as the 1 Series coupé and convertible in BMW’s plant in Leipzig.

 The 1 Series link is, however, a bit of a misnomer.
-The previous-generation 3 Series saloon also rolled down this production line and it’s the 3 Series, rather than the 1 Series, with which the X1 shares more in common.
+The previous-generation BMW 3-Series saloon also rolled down this production line and it’s the 3 Series, rather than the 1 Series, with which the X1 shares more in common.

 This car had three years in development at a cost of millions.
 Since the X1 was launched, the soft-roader market has grown, so although it is meant to offer a more premium feel than Honda or Toyota’s soft-roaders, it is also in competition with the Volkswagen Tiguan, Audi Q3 and Range Rover Evoque.